v12technology/fluxtion/README.md

 # Fluxtion is event driven Java

-Fluxtion is a java development productivity tool that makes writing and maintaining event driven business logic cheaper and quicker.
-The Fluxtion dependency injection container exposes user beans as event driven service endpoints.
-A container instance can be connected to any event delivery system freeing the business logic from messaging vendor lock-in.
+Fluxtion is a code generation utility that simplifies building event driven applications.
+Generated code binds event streams to application functionality, increasing developer productivity by automating mechanical tasks.
+Application code is free from vendor lock-in, deployable anywhere and simple to test.

 **Fluxtion minimises the cost of developing and maintaining event driven business logic**